 No!
 Because puberty!

-The body undergoes a lot of changes during puberty, so you’re forgiven if the darkening of your genitalia went somewhat unnoticed.
+The body undergoes a lot of changes during puberty, so you’re forgiven if the darkening of your genitalia went somewhat unnoticed and you no longer have a light-skinned penis.
 Regardless of gender, both the genitals and the nipples tend to become a few shades darker during puberty.
 This is because your hormones, particularly estrogen and progesterone (which, yes, men produce, too), are also responsible for melanin production.
 Weird as it may be, the darkening of your bits is one way for your body to visually signal its maturation.
 During puberty, some people also experience the development of hyperpigmentation or skin discoloration on other parts of their body, too.
 This can also occur during pregnancy.

 As with skin tone overall, the precise changes in genital color will vary from person to person.
 For some, their genitals remain the same tone basically all the time.
 For others, their genitals are much darker, even purple-toned, when they’re aroused.
 This is just because of increased blood flow.